If you see anyone inappropriately using the term roguelike to describe a game that does not even belong to the genre, send them this article.

 When talking about rogue-lite games, there are two obligatory principles for a game to belong to that category and then two frequent principles that are not obligatory.

-This permanent progression was absolutely not present in older roguelike games and they did not feature an ending either, but it’s gradually coming in the recent games of that genre with, for example, unlockable characters or piggy banks to save coins across runs.
+Note: This permanent progression was absolutely not present in older roguelike games and they did not feature an ending either, but it is gradually coming to the recent games of that genre with, for example, unlockable characters or piggy banks to save coins across runs.

 The two main design principles of rogue-lite games, permadeath and procedural environment generation, can be applied to a completely different genre that is not turn-based on a grid.